How to Clean Roof Tiles

 We always recommend speaking to the manufacturer before cleaning your roof tiles.
 If appropriate, also consult a qualified professional.
 If you do not feel capable of and comfortable cleaning your roof tiles, then hiring a professional may be the best option for you.

-If your roof tiles are beyond saving and damaged, then take a look at our range.
+If your roof tiles are beyond saving and damaged, then take a look at our range of roof tiles.
 They include metal roof tiles, plastic roof tiles, lightweight roof tiles and much more.
 Roofing Megastore also offer fast delivery across the UK and mega savings all year round.